Why Can't I Register?

 Student has been academically dismissed

-Undergraduates should contact the Dean of Students.
+Undergraduates should contact the Office of Advising, Room 1119 East Building.
 Graduate students should contact their Academic School Dean.

 Undergraduate matriculated and non-matriculated students must maintain a 2.0 GPA (Grade Point Average).
 If an undergraduate student does not maintain a 2.0 GPA, they are automatically placed on academic probation.
 A sliding minimum GPA must be maintained during the probationary period.
 If the minimum GPA is not maintained, students are automatically dismissed from the College.
 More information is available here.